 Pasquariello Sanctuary supports a diverse array of bird species that are typical of northern hardwood/conifer forests, including Yellow-bellied Sapsucker, Hermit Thrush, Black-throated Green Warbler, Black-throated Blue Warbler, Canada Warbler, and Blackburnian Warbler (which is especially common on the property).
 The sanctuary underwent a full habitat assessment in 2015 as part of Audubon Connecticut’s Forest for the Birds Program, which documented a large number of breeding neo-tropical birds and other wildlife including moose, black bear, and numerous amphibians, such as red efts, red-backed salamander, and spring peeper.

 Sadly, Anna Pasquariello passed away on March 31, 2012, but told her nephew that ensuring the permanent protection of her beloved property was one of the happiest moments of her life.
 Anna will be sorely missed, but the memory of her generous spirit lives on in the forest she loved.

 The sanctuary is managed as a wild area, and human encroachment is discouraged.
-For permission to access the property, please contact Center Director Sean Grace at the Sharon Audubon Center.
+For permission to access the property, please contact the Sharon Audubon Center.